DyogenIBENS/SCORPIOS/README.md

 ```

 ### Running SCORPiOs on your data

+#### Data preparation and formatting
+SCORPiOs is a flexible gene tree correction pipeline: it can either start from a set of precomputed, phylogeny-reconciled gene trees, or build one from a set of gene multiple aligments using [TreeBeST](link to Treebest paper).

+SCORPiOs input files are:
+- A single file with a set of phylogeny-reconciled gene trees in NHX format (extended Newick format, see [example](example)) **OR** a genes-to-species mapping file, if working from gene alignments (see [example](example))
+- A single file with the corresponding gene multiple alignments in FASTA format (can be compressed with gzip or bzip2)
+- Gene coordinates files for each species in BED format (see [example](example))
+- A species tree in PhylTree format (see [example](example))

+Detailed information on input files and formats can be found in [config_example.yaml](config_example.yaml).

+#### Preparing your configuration file
-After correct formatting of your input data (see [config_example.yaml](config_example.yaml)), you have to create a new configuration file, using the provided example:
+Once your data is formatted correctly, you have to create a new configuration file for your SCORPiOs run, using the provided example:

 - Copy the example config file `cp config_example.yaml config.yaml`
-- Open and edit `config.yaml`
+- Open and edit `config.yaml` to specify paths, files and parameters for your data

-If you want to check your configuration, you can execute a dry-run with `-n`.
+To check your configuration, you can execute a dry-run with `-n`.
 ```
 snakemake --configfile config.yaml --use-conda -n
 ```

+#### Running SCORPiOs
-Finally, you can run SCORPiOs as described above.
+Finally, you can run SCORPiOs as described above:

 ```
 snakemake --configfile config.yaml --use-conda
 ```

-or, assuming the jobname is set to 'myjobname' in the new config:
+or in iterative mode, assuming the jobname is set to 'myjobname' in the new config file:

 ```
 bash iterate_scorpios.sh --j=myjobname --snake_args="--configfile config.yaml"